 Relocate to Port Macquarie

-Port Macquarie, named after the New South Wales Governor, Lachlan Macquarie, and was originally founded as a penal settlement in 1821.
-In 1830, the site was opened to settlers and a few years later, the penal settlement was closed.
-During this time, the town’s population was below 1,000.
-Today, Port Macquarie is home to around 50,000 people and is expected to have the fastest-growing population in New South Wales within the next decade.
+Port Macquarie, located on Australia’s beautiful Mid North Coast, combines rich history with a vibrant coastal lifestyle.
+Named after New South Wales Governor Lachlan Macquarie, it was first established as a penal settlement in 1821.
+By 1830, the area opened to settlers, and a few years later, the penal colony closed.
+Although the early population remained below 1,000, today, Port Macquarie is home to around 50,000 people and is projected to be the fastest-growing population in New South Wales over the next decade.

-Port Macquarie is super pedestrian-friendly and, thanks to the abundance of sunshine days and peaceful outdoors, walking around town is a treat.
-If you need to get around the city a bit faster, there are plenty of taxi’s and ride-sharing services like Uber at your service.
-The local airport, which is less than 5km from the CBD, has regular flights to Sydney and Brisbane.
+Living in Port Macquarie is made easy by its pedestrian-friendly layout, allowing residents to enjoy the town’s abundance of sunny days and peaceful outdoor spaces.
+Strolling around town is a treat, but if you need to get around a bit faster, you’ll find plenty of taxis and ride-sharing options like Uber available.

-With regards to Port Macquarie’s weather, the region has a warm, pleasant climate with rainfall spread throughout the year.
-Summers are warm and humid with temperatures ranging between 18-26°C, while winters are mild with temperatures rarely dropping below 8°C at night.
+Port Macquarie’s weather is another draw, offering a warm, pleasant climate with consistent rainfall year-round.
+Summers are warm and humid, with temperatures ranging from 18-26°C, while winters remain mild, rarely dropping below 8°C at night.
+With such comfortable weather, enjoying the outdoors is a big part of living in Port Macquarie.

-One of the best parts about living in Port Macquarie is the region’s incredible outdoor spaces — plenty of tranquil parks, gardens and walkways to explore.
-If you enjoy being near the water, this is the perfect place for you to be!
-The Hastings River that flows into the Tasman Sea at Port Macquarie is an important environmental landmark in the area.
-The river is also a popular fishing spot and you’ll often see people camping out with their fishing gear next to these waters.
+Living in Port Macquarie offers incredible access to outdoor spaces, from tranquil parks and lush gardens to scenic walkways.
+If you love being near the water, this is the perfect place to call home.
+The Hastings River flows into the Tasman Sea at Port Macquarie, creating an environmental landmark that’s popular for fishing.
+It’s common to see locals camping with fishing gear along the river, enjoying the peaceful waters.

 Locals arts and culture